 In this post, we’ll review the complete process of marking (or “tagging”) scenes to create a script breakdown sheet.
 Learn how to break down a script by following these 6 steps.

-Script breakdown is an important filmmaking process that allows you to identify all the elements needed to be prep, scheduled and budgeted for in your film production.
-By doing the script breakdown, you will determine the technical and creative requirements and considerations for each department.
+A script breakdown is an important filmmaking process that allows you to identify all the script elements needed to prep, schedule and budget a film production.
+By creating a script breakdown, you will determine the technical and creative requirements for each department.

 1. Read the script as if you were a viewer